-I. IntragroupAssets
+I. Intragroup Assets

-- 20 Intragroup assets may significantly affect the level and quality of the capital resources of the group and of its subsidiaries6.
+- 21 Material intragroup assets may significantly affect the level and quality of the capital resources of the group and of its subsidiaries6.
 In considering this topic further, the Central Bank has focused on intragroup loans as a subset of intragroup assets, as this is what we see most frequently, to set out our expectations in this area.
-These are loans from an Irish (re)insurer to other entities within its group. - 21 The Central Bank expects (re)insurers to formally document all intragroup loans and ensure that a board approved process is in place in relation to the renewal of, or increase in, these types of arrangements.
-The Central Bank also recommends that all material intragroup loans be reviewed annually, by the board, to ensure, inter alia, compliance with the (re)insurer's own policies and procedures.
+These are loans from an Irish (re)insurer to other entities within its group. - 22 The Central Bank expects (re)insurers to formally document all intragroup loans and ensure that a board approved process is in place in relation to the renewal of, or increase in, these types of arrangements.
+The Central Bank also recommends that all material intragroup loans be reviewed annually, by the board, to assess, inter alia, compliance with the (re)insurer's own policies and procedures.